MAIF/otoroshi/manual.next/src/main/paradox/entities/jwt-verifiers.md

 #### Default JWT token

 * `Strict`: if token is already present, the call will fail
 * `Default value`: list of claims of the generated token.
 These fields support raw values or language expressions.
-See the documentation on the expression language
+See the documentation about @ref:[the expression language](../topics/expression-language.md)
-@@@ warning
-TODO - set the link to the expression language documentation)
-@@@

 #### Verify JWT token